SilviaSaverino/Project3-Agenda/README.md

 # Project 3
-# MyAgenda
+# Agenda

-'MyAgenda’ is a small project built using Python language.
+'Agenda’ is a small project built using Python language.
 This program will allow the user to add, read, or cancel event and tasks from his Agenda.csv files

 INSERT PIC FROM AM I RESPONSIVE HERE